emqx/neuron-docs/en_US/quick-start/installation.md

 * tcp 7000: Used to access the web and http api port.
 * --restart=always: Automatically restart the neuron container when the docker process is restarted.
 * --privileged=true: Optional parameter for easy troubleshooting.
-* --env DISABLE_AUTH=true: Optional parameter to turn off authentication.
+* --env DISABLE_AUTH=1: Optional parameter to turn off authentication.
 * -v /host/dir:/opt/neuron/persistence: Used to store Neuron configuration information in docker to a local directory, e.g. /host/dir to /opt/neuron/persistence.
 * --device /dev/ttyUSB0:/dev/ttyS0: Used to map the serial port to docker. /dev/ttyUSB0 // Serial port device under Ubuntu; /dev/ttyS0 // Serial port device under Docker.
 * --ulimit nofile=65535: The default value is 1024.
 When there are many connected devices, increase the value of this field, such as 65535.